 Former All-Pro Running Back

-Career Highlights: Considered one of the greatest powerful running backs of his era, Jerome Bettis was inducted into the Pro Football Hall of Fame in 2015.
-Nicknamed “The Bus,” the 13-year All-Pro rushed for 13,662 career yards and retired following the Pittsburgh Steelers 21-10 win over the Seattle Seahawks in the 2006 Super Bowl.
-Picked 10th overall by the Los Angeles Rams in the 1993 NFL Draft out of Notre Dame, Bettis began his successful rookie campaign rushing for 1,429 yards.
-He received post-season honors including the Co-Rookie of the Year award, the Sporting News Rookie of the Year, and the Rams MVP award.
-A six-time Pro Bowl selection and two-time AP First-Team All-Pro, Bettis played the first three years of his career with the Rams before being traded to the Steelers where he played for 10 more illustrious seasons.
+Career Highlights: Considered one of the greatest NFL power running backs of his era, Jerome Bettis was inducted into the 2015 Pro Football Hall of Fame.
+Nicknamed “The Bus,” the 13-year veteran rushed for 13,662 career yards and retired following the Pittsburgh Steelers 21-10 win over Seattle in the 2006 Super Bowl.
+Selected 10th overall by the Los Angeles Rams in the 1993 NFL Draft out of Notre Dame, Bettis began his successful rookie campaign rushing for 1,429 yards.
+His post-season honors included being named Co-Rookie of the Year, Sporting News Rookie of the Year, and the Rams MVP.
+A six-time Pro Bowler and two-time AP First-Team All-Pro, Bettis played the first three years of his career with the Rams before being traded to the Steelers where he played for 10 more illustrious seasons.
 A member of the 10,000 yards rushing club, Bettis was one of only eight players in history to rush for 1,000 yards for eight or more seasons.
-Other Bettis accolades include 1996 Comeback Player of the Year, three-time Steelers MVP and the Walter Payton Man of the Year for his contributions to the community.
+His other accolades include the 1996 Comeback Player of the Year, three-time Steelers MVP and the Walter Payton Man of the Year for his contributions to the community.